 340-244-9090

-Other Metal HAPs
+Other HAPs

-(1) If DEQ determines that ambient concentrations of a metal HAP in the area of a CAGM pose an unacceptable risk to human health and that emissions from an uncontrolled glass-making furnace at the CAGM are a contributing factor, then DEQ must set a limit on the CAGM’s use of the metal HAP of concern in uncontrolled glass-making furnaces, by agreement or in a permit, to reduce such risk.
+(1) If DEQ determines that ambient concentrations of a glass-making HAP in the area of a CAGM pose an unacceptable risk to human health and that emissions from a glass-making furnace at the CAGM are a contributing factor, then DEQ must set a limit on the CAGM’s use of the glass-making HAP of concern, by agreement or in a permit, to reduce such risk.
 DEQ must consult with the Oregon Health Authority when applying this rule.

 (2) Exceeding the limits established under the authority of this rule is a violation of this rule.